cardputer-dev/cardputer-site/docs/faqs.md

 # Frequently Asked Questions

+## What is a Cardputer?

+A credit card sized ESP32 development board with keyboard, screen, wifi, bluetooth, infrared led, speaker and microphone.

 ## Where do I buy a Cardputer?

 Order directly from the [M5Stack website][m5stack-shop].
 Or one of their global distributors below...